analogdevicesinc/MaximAI_Documentation/CONTRIBUTING.md

 ## NOTES
 - Please check this document for changes periodically as new requirements may be deployed.

-- Continuous Integration checks and other automated checks will likely be added to the pull request system in the future.
+- Additional Continuous Integration checks and other automated checks will likely be added to the pull request system in the future.